 Research plays a pivotal role in the development of Health and Medical Care Services.
-Where we are proactive in research studies we will always ask you for your explicit consent and advise you about how the information will be used before you are directly entered into a trial as a participant unless legislation permits otherwise.
+At The Retreat York, we are very proactive in research studies and will always ask you for your explicit consent and advice before directly entering you into any medical trials as participant unless legislation permits otherwise.
 This reflects our true aims and values as an organisation.

 The Retreat does not participate in any direct marketing.
 However, we may send you text messages to remind you of your appointment if you have formally agreed to this beforehand.
 You can opt out of this service at any time.
 Please contact your clinician to update your choices asap so that we can ensure that we are sending you the right communication through the right format.